South Mimms: St Giles' Church, South Mimms

-The Grade I listed parish church of South Mimms is dedicated to Saint Giles.
+The Grade I listed parish church of South Mimms (usually spelt “Mymms” in this context) is dedicated to Saint Giles.
 It is situated on the west side of the village.
 It has a chancel with north vestry and chapel, nave with north aisle and south porch, and west tower.
 Except for the north aisle and chapel, which are partly of brick, the walls are of flint rubble with stone dressings.

 The chancel, or at least its western part, is of the 13th century; the east end may be an extension of the earlier 14th century, the date of the east window.
 It is not structurally divided from the nave, which appears to have been rebuilt at the end of the 14th century, the date of the windows and doorway in the south wall.
 The three-stage tower was added c.
 1450 and has a western doorway and an external stair turret.
 The north chapel and aisle, with their arcades of two and four bays, were built in the early 16th century and the latter was apparently complete by 1526, when the stained glass windows depicting its donors were in place.
 The whole church appears to have been richly provided with stained glass of the medieval period.
 The chapel, which may be a little older than the aisle, is enclosed by wooden screens decorated with the leopard's head badge of Frowyk.
 There was formerly a late medieval rood screen.

 The chancel was in disrepair in 1685, when it was ordered that the communion table be railed in.
 By the 18th century all the medieval glass, except the lower part of four panels in the north aisle, had gone and the chancel, nave, and aisle had flat plaster ceilings.
 Then the walls and the screens of the Frowyk chapel were all whitewashed.
 There was a gallery for children at the west end, extending some way along both sides of the nave, and there were box pews, a lofty pulpit, and a reading desk.
 The royal arms were 'placed where the rood had been'.
 Externally, the south porch was of classical design and the tower was covered in ivy.